Virginia

 Deferred disposition for a misdemeanor property offense: The court may grant deferred disposition for a misdemeanor property offense (with certain exceptions), upon plea of guilty or not guilty, if the facts found by the court would justify a finding of guilt, without entering a judgment of guilt—unless the accused has been previously convicted of a felony, or previously had an offense dismissed under this section.
 Va.
 Code Ann. § 19.2-303.2.
 Because the court must find facts justifying a finding of guilt, the ruling of Comm. v.
 Dotson, supra, would appear to preclude expungement.

 Deferred disposition for a first drug offense: The court may grant deferred disposition for certain first drug offenses, upon plea of guilty or not guilty, if the facts found by the court would justify a finding of guilt, without entering a judgment of guilt.
 Va.
 Code Ann. § 18.2-251.
-Charges may be dismissed but no authority exists to expunge or seal the record.
+Per a 2024 enactment, a prior conviction for misdemeanor marijuana possession does not make a person ineligible for this program.
+See HB452.
+Charges may be dismissed but no authority exists to expunge or seal the record because the court is required to find evidence of guilt.
 See Comm. v.
 Dotson, supra.
 The statute specifies that if a court places an individual on probation under this section, it is considered a conviction for purposes of school suspension under § 22.1-315Cf.
 Crespo v.
 Holder, supra, where non-citizen pled not guilty under § 18.2-251, deferred adjudication was not a conviction for purposes of 8 U.S.C. §1101(a)(48)(A)(i) to make him deportable.

 Deferred disposition for persons with autism and intellectual disabilities: A new law enacted in 2020 and effective March 1, 2021, allows the court to grant a deferred disposition upon a plea of guilty or not guilty, if “the defendant has been diagnosed by a psychiatrist or clinical psychologist with (i) an autism spectrum disorder as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association or (ii) an intellectual disability as defined in § 37.2-100 and the court finds by clear and convincing evidence that the criminal conduct was caused by or had a direct and substantial relationship to the person’s disorder or disability.”
 The court must find facts that would justify a guilty finding and give “due consideration” to the position of the Commonwealth and views of the victim.
 Acts of violence and crimes where deferred disposition is provided by statute are ineligible.
 Va.
 Code Ann. § 19.2-303.6.
 This authority is available even if the accused had a previous conviction, deferred disposition, or juvenile adjudication, unless a deferred disposition would be “inconsistent with the interests of justice.”
 Id.
 However, no expungement because of the requirement that the court find facts justifying guilty finding.
 See Comm. v.
 Dotson, supra.